matthiasplappert/InstapaperKit/README.md

 ### Requesting an OAuth Token and Secret

-xAuth (just like OAuth) doesnÕt authenticate users by their username and password but a token and secret.
-You therefore should **never** store a userÕs password but only the token and secret.
+xAuth (just like OAuth) doesnâ€™t authenticate users by their username and password but a token and secret.
+You therefore should **never** store a userâ€™s password but only the token and secret.
 You typically request a token as soon as the user enters his username and password.

     // Assuming that your class has an instance variable _engine _engine = [[IKEngine alloc] initWithDelegate:self];
     [_engine authTokenForUsername:@"Instapaper username" password:@"shh, this is secret!"];

-Once the request is complete, your delegateÕs `engine:connection:didReceiveAuthToken:andTokenSecret:` method will get called:
+Once the request is complete, your delegateâ€™s `engine:connection:didReceiveAuthToken:andTokenSecret:` method will get called:

     - (void)engine:(IKEngine *)engine connection:(IKURLConnection *)connection didReceiveAuthToken:(NSString *)token andTokenSecret:(NSString *)secret